Being a director and running a limited company comes with its ups and downs and trying to obtain business loan can be rather challenging.

 - Email address so we can send you out terms and conditions

 You will need to agree to the terms and conditions.

 We will review the application and assign an account manager to your application.
 If it is approved, we will let you know within 24 hours.

-Both parties need to sign the agreement before the loan can be paid out.
+Both parties need to sign the agreement before the loan can be paid out directly in to your bank account.
 Our turnaround of completion usually takes between 2 – 5 days from recipe of application form.

 Limited Company Loans are funding designed to work with Limited Companies, with the responsibility for repayment based with the company and not the director.

 Do directors need to offer security with a loan for a Limited Company